licioromao/licioromao.github.io/Research.md

 Title: "Research"
 ---

-In the links below you can find more information about projects that are aligned with my current research interests, as well as a list of students that I have supervised or am currently supervising.
+The links below contain detailed information about current research projects as well as a list of students that I have supervised or am currently supervising.